iocfinc/100DaysOfML/Logs.md

 I will work on the project tomorrow, for now I am pushing my brain.
 I need a fresh start tomorrow.
 Learned a lot today.
 Local minima, batch and stochastic gradient descent, different activation functions (tanh and reLU), regularization.
 For now I am calling it a day.
 Tomorrow I'll resume this.

+# Day 16: July 22, 2018

+Doing the project today.
+Bike sharing model.
+Actually got stuck in the back propagation in the unit testing.
+For now I think I solved it.
+On to fine tuning hyperparameters.
+This is really tiring.

+# Day 17: July 23, 2018

+Still trying to train my network.
+Figuring out what hyperparameters to use to meet the specifications.
+This is really intensive and eats a lot of time.
+I am planning to sleep for now and proceed with training later.
+My plan is this: I will be methodical in searching for the hyperparameters.
+It looks like 30 nodes, 0.5 learnrates work.
+To save time, I have to watch advanced lessons in the subject so that I don't waste it waiting for the training to complete.
+Hopefully I will get this done by today.

+And I fucked it up, big time.
+I was wondering why I only pass the unit test when I manually change the learning rate below to 0.5.
+Turns out I was supposed to actually call a variable self.lr as the learning rate.
+Big setback.
+But will continue on nonetheless.
+I am already in bed.
+I want to rest my back.:cries: This is fun.

 ### Current Resources

 [Udacity's FREE course Intro to Machine Learning](https://classroom.udacity.com/courses/ud120)